 Brick Bat Coba Method

 When it rains, water can enter through cracks in RCC slabs that have developed over time.
 Thus, it is crucial to build watertight roof slabs that can supply a dry, leak-free environment inside the building.
 In this method, the roof surface must be slanted to allow for proper drainage and to facilitate the sealing of any cracks and seams.
 The RRC flat roof type is used in areas that receive an average to below-average amount of rain.
 Coba treatment can be done on raw materials such as RCC or stone slabs.

 Brick Bat Coba

-- To get a cement mortar layer that is 20 millimetres in thickness, this cement mortar is poured on top of the thin slurry layer.
+- To get a cement mortar layer that is 20 centimetres in thickness, this cement mortar is put on top of the thin slurry layer.

-- On top of the brickbat layer that has been grouted, freshly produced mortar made of plastic cement and sand is spread.
+- After the brickbat layer has been grouted, new mortar is applied on top of it.
+This mortar is constructed from plastic cement and sand.

-The following strategies for waterproofing are frequently utilised in the construction industry:
+The following waterproofing methods are widely used in the building trade:

 - Bituminous Membrane

 - Polyurethane Liquid Membrane

 - Waterproofing Using Cementitious Materials